-Dr. Najmi has a B.A. degree in Mathematics from Cambridge University, and a D.Phil. in Theoretical Physics from Oxford University.
-He was a Fulbright scholar at the Relativity Centre, University of Texas, a Research Associate and Instructor at the University of Utah and a Research Physicist at Shell Oil Bellaire Geophysical Research centre prior to joining the Johns Hopkins University APL.
-He has published research in wide areas including quantum field theory in cosmological space-times, seismic inverse scattering, adaptive signal processing applied to electromagnetic waves and biosurveillance.
-He has developed and taught courses in Relativity, Astrophysics, Cosmology, Advanced Signal Processing and Wavelet Signal Analysis at the Whiting school.
-His book Wavelets: A Concise Guide was published by the Johns Hopkins University Press in 2012.
+Amir-Homayoon Najmi has a BA degree in mathematics from Cambridge University, and a PhD in theoretical physics from Oxford University.
+He was a Fulbright scholar at the Relativity Centre, University of Texas, a research associate and instructor at the University of Utah, and a research physicist at Shell Oil Bellaire Geophysical Research Centre prior to joining the Johns Hopkins University Applied Physics Laboratory.
+He has published research in wide areas, including quantum field theory in cosmological space-times, seismic inverse scattering, adaptive signal processing applied to electromagnetic waves, and biosurveillance.
+He has developed and taught courses in relativity, astrophysics, cosmology, advanced signal processing, and wavelet signal analysis at JHU’s Whiting School of Engineering.
+His book, Wavelets: A Concise Guide was published by the Johns Hopkins University Press in 2012.

 - B.A. - Mathematics Mathematics, Cambridge University